 Pegan?
 It is a variant on the Paleo Diet, which is centered on commonly available modern foods consisting of fish, grass-fed pasture raised meats, eggs, vegetables, fruit, fungi, roots, and nuts, and excludes grains, legumes, dairy products, potatoes, refined salt, refined sugar, and processed oils.
 The theory behind the Paleo Diet is that modern human populations subsisting on traditional diets allegedly similar to those of Paleolithic hunter-gatherers are largely free of diseases of affluence and that multiple studies of the Paleolithic diet in humans have shown improved health outcomes relative to other widely recommended diets.

-The biggest raps against Paleo is that it is a challenging diet to sustain and it underemphasizes vegetables.
+The biggest raps against Paleo is that it is a challenging diet to sustain.
+It underemphasizes vegetables and overemphasizes animal proteins.
 A “Pegan” diet attempts to build off of Paleo but inject more vegetables and less meat protein — specifically, filling 75 percent of your diet with plants, and rounding out the other 25 percent with animal protein and high-quality fats.
 But the most important take-away about both “diets” is that we are talking about a lifestyle, not a diet.
 Optimal health is aided by exercise, sleep, stress-reduction as well as good, diverse and fresh food prepared thoughtfully.
 All of these factors count; it’s not all about the food.

 See if you can increase the amount of these foods in your diet: